tscircuit/footprinter/README.md

 attempts to convert the specified string into a `footprinter` string.
 This can help when you're looking at a random package designator from an online site.
 You should always confirm these footprints against the datasheet.

+## Generation Defaults

+- Pins are CCW starting at the top left
+- Y is upward-positive, X is rightward-positive